First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 Best for:

-Fit hikers who missed Inca Trail permits, those who want bigger mountain scenery, travellers who prefer fewer people on the trail
+Fit hikers who missed Inca Trail permits, those who want bigger mountain scenery, travelers who prefer fewer people on the trail

 Planner’s edge: